KeyRing and the Criminal Justice System

 KeyRing has been involved in work in the Criminal Justice System for several years.
-It has worked with the Prison Reform Trust, Bemix (formerly The Skillnet Group), the Department of Health and NHS England on Learning Disability projects relating to offenders with learning disabilities.
+We have worked with the Prison Reform Trust, Bemix (formerly The Skillnet Group), the Department of Health and NHS England on Learning Disability projects relating to offenders with learning disabilities.

-At KeyRing we believe that finding the right package of support for someone with a learning disability can be the key to turning their life around.
-This is also true for those people with a learning disability who find themselves in the Criminal Justice System.
+Finding the right package of support for someone with a learning disability can be the key to turning their life around.
+This is true for those people with a learning disability who find themselves in the Criminal Justice System.

-If you have a question about Learning Disabilities or Autistic Spectrum Conditions in the Criminal Justice System, click here for our free e-Helpline
+For questions about Learning Disabilities or Autistic Spectrum Conditions in the Criminal Justice System.

 Women with Learning Disabilities and the Criminal Justice System

 KeyRing is working with the Prison Reform Trust (PRT) on the Transforming Lives project.
 We’ve been undertaking some qualitative research into women with learning disabilities who come into contact with the Criminal Justice System.
 These women often find their additional needs are unmet, meaning they are unable to make full use of available services.
 Consequently, they are likely to remain in contact with Criminal Justice Services for longer.

 As part of the Transforming Lives project, PRT interviewed three women, including Kim from KeyRing’s Working for Justice Group.
 Click here to hear the women talking their experiences

 Danny was sent to prison originally for not paying a fine.
 This led him into a criminal lifestyle, in which he served a total of 22 years and 9 months in prison for various offences.
 Danny struggles to read or write.
 Once stuck in the cycle of crime, unsupported, Danny continued to struggle with communication and was unable to understand the demands involved in setting himself up in the community.